Baryon asymmetry: CP-symmetry violation

 The second condition for generating baryon asymmetry—violation of charge-parity symmetry—is that a process is able to happen at a different rate to its antimatter counterpart.
 In the Standard Model, CP violation appears as a complex phase in the quark mixing matrix of the weak interaction.
 There may also be a non-zero CP-violating phase in the neutrino mixing matrix, but this is currently unmeasured.
 The first in a series of basic physics principles to be violated was parity through Chien-Shiung Wu's experiment.
-This led to CP violation being verified in the 1964 Fitch–Cronin experiment with neutral kaons, which resulted in the 1980 Nobel Prize in physics (direct CP violation, that is violation of CP symmetry in a decay process, was discovered later, in 1999).
+This led to CP violation being verified in the 1964 Fitch–Cronin experiment with neutral kaons, which resulted in the 1980 Nobel Prize in Physics (direct CP violation, that is violation of CP symmetry in a decay process, was discovered later, in 1999).
 Due to CPT symmetry, violation of CP symmetry demands violation of time inversion symmetry, or T-symmetry.
 Despite the allowance for CP violation in the Standard Model, it is insufficient to account for the observed baryon asymmetry of the universe (BAU) given the limits on baryon number violation, meaning that beyond-Standard Model sources are needed.

 A possible new source of CP violation was found at the Large Hadron Collider (LHC) by the LHCb collaboration during the first three years of LHC operations (beginning March 2010).
 The experiment analyzed the decays of two particles, the bottom Lambda (Λb0) and its antiparticle, and compared the distributions of decay products.
 The data showed an asymmetry of up to 20% of CP-violation sensitive quantities, implying a breaking of CP-symmetry.
 This analysis will need to be confirmed by more data from subsequent runs of the LHC.

+One method to search for additional CP-violation is the search for electric dipole moments of fundamental or composed particles.
+The existence of electric dipole moments in equilibrium states requires violation of T-symmetry.
+That way finding a non zero electric dipole moment would imply the existence of T-violating interactions in the vacuum corrections to the measured particle.
+So far all measurements are consistent with zero putting strong bounds on the properties of the yet unknown new CP-violating interactions.